scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 ### Relationship with Inline and Macros

-Seen by itself, principled meta-programming looks more like a framework for staging than one for compile-time meta programming with macros.
+Seen by itself, symmetric meta-programming looks more like a framework for staging than one for compile-time meta programming with macros.
 But combined with Dotty’s `inline` it can be turned into a compile-time system.
 The idea is that macro elaboration can be